-A group of succulents that are becoming more popular are Faucaria.
+One of the succulents that is becoming more popular is Faucaria tigrina.
 The common name is Tiger Jaws, referring to the toothed margins of the foliage.

 The only real problem these succulents have is stem rot, so if you water sparingly and have a good free draining potting soil you will have few problems.

 - Best grown in bright filtered light with direct sun in the morning.

 - In very hot climates, more shade will be required.

 - Good air circulation and low humidity.

 - A little fertiliser in summer.